-- Third, in the oversize book of photos Bridges, A history of the world's most famous and important spans by Judith Depre with an introductory interview by celebrated architect Frank O. Gehry - Only four New York State bridges are photographed and listed: Brooklyn Bridge, Hell Gate Bridge, George Washington Bridge, and Albany (Normanskill) Whipple Bowstring Truss Bridge. - Again, the Normanskill Bridge was probably chosen because of the extensive HAER documentation conducted in 1969, but the Shaw Bridge, when restored, has a much greater claim to fame than the Normanskill Bridge.
+Third, in the oversize book of photos Bridges, A history of the world's most famous and important spans by Judith Depre with an introductory interview by celebrated architect Frank O. Gehry also lists the Albany (Normanskill) Whipple Bowstring Truss Bridge, but the Shaw Bridge, when restored, has a much greater claim to fame than the Normanskill Bridge.